-- 2.7.2.34 The presence of the foundations in the sea also has the potential to modify the wave regime passing through an OWF.
-The primary effects on waves (as identified by Christensen et al., 2013) are caused by: - Drag forces against passing waves in contact with the foundation; - Reflection (and scattering) of wave energy off the face of the foundation; and - Diffraction of wave energy around the structure. - 2.7.2.35 Wave energy is transmitted through a water body as an oscillatory motion which is strongest at the sea surface but reduces exponentially over depth.
-Long-period swell-waves transmit the greatest amount of wave energy and with a deeper influence through a water body compared to short-crested wind-waves which transmit most of their energy close to the sea surface. - 2.7.2.36 The interaction between waves and the foundations of the infrastructures located within the Caledonia North Site may result in a reduction in wave energy locally around foundations.
-Where the wave climate is important to local processes and is persistently modified, these changes may potentially alter the frequency and pattern of sediment transport and therefore seabed morphology in affected offshore areas, and/or the rate and direction of littoral transport and therefore coastal morphology on affected coastlines. - 2.7.2.37 The wave model considers waves originating from eight cardinal directions (north, north-east, east, south-east, south, southwest, west and north-west) and simulates waves during extreme events including the 1 in 1, 1 in 10 and 1 in 50 years annual recurrence interval (see details in Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report).
-Waves are mostly coming from the north, north-east, east and south-east (representing approximately 80%) and so these directions will be assessed in the paragraphs below. - 2.7.2.38 Reduction of wave height (Hs hereafter) for all scenario is observed only for waves originating from north-west, west and south-west, with changes less than 0.1m observed up to 6.3km (see Figure 2-9).
-Based on Section 2.4.3, waves are mostly coming from the north, north-east, east and south-east (representing approximately 80%), which means that the changes simulated will potentially occur only for 15% of the waves crossing the Caledonia North Site.
+- 2.7.2.33 The presence of the foundations in the sea also has the potential to modify the wave regime passing through an OWF.
+The primary effects on waves (as identified by Christensen et al., 201385) are caused by: - Drag forces against passing waves in contact with the foundation; - Reflection (and scattering) of wave energy off the face of the foundation; and - Diffraction of wave energy around the structure. - 2.7.2.34 Wave energy is transmitted through a water body as an oscillatory motion which is strongest at the sea surface but reduces exponentially over depth.
+Long-period swell-waves transmit the greatest amount of wave energy and with a deeper influence through a water body compared to short-crested wind-waves which transmit most of their energy close to the sea surface. - 2.7.2.35 The interaction between waves and the foundations of the infrastructures located within the Caledonia South Site may result in a reduction in wave energy locally around foundations.
+Where the wave climate is important to local processes and is persistently modified, these changes may potentially alter the frequency and pattern of sediment transport and therefore seabed morphology in affected offshore areas, and/or the rate and direction of littoral transport and therefore coastal morphology on affected coastlines. - 2.7.2.36 The wave model considers waves originating from eight cardinal directions (north, north-east, east, south-east, south, southwest, west and north-west) and simulates waves during extreme events including the 1 in 1, 1 in 10 and 1 in 50 years annual recurrence interval (see details in Volume 7B, Appendix 2-2: Marine and Coastal Processes Numerical Modelling Report).
+Waves are mostly coming from the north, north-east, east and south-east (representing approximately 80%) and so these directions will be assessed in the paragraphs below. - 2.7.2.37 For the extreme events occurring every year (i.e., 1 in 1 scenario), details are shown in Figure 2-9.
+The reduction of wave height (H_s hereafter) never exceeds 3.5% of reduction compared to baseline, with a maximum of 0.4m and minimum of 0.25m observed for waves coming from the north and the south-east respectively.
+The maximum of H_s reduction is observed within approximately 10km from the Caledonia South Site for simulated waves from north and north-east, whereas is within 5km for east and south-east waves simulations.
+The changes simulated extend up to 60km for the worst-case scenario (waves from the east), otherwise changes are constraint within 45km \pm 2km of the Caledonia South Site.
+The H_s reduction simulated remains, at worst, 10km from the southern coast (waves from the north) and 1.5km from the northern coast (waves from the south-east). - 2.7.2.38 For the extreme events occurring every 10 years and every 50 years (i.e., 1 in 10 and 1 in 50 scenarios), results are similar and details are shown in

-Code: UKCAL-CWF-CON-EIA-RPT-00003-3002 Rev: Issued Date: 18 October 2024
+Code: UKCAL-CWF-CON-EIA-RPT-00004-4002 Rev: Issued Date: 18 October 2024